 The clients and I decided to locate the hot

-tub close to the house at main floor level and sunk into the deck with a
+tub close to the house at the main floor level and sink it into the deck with a

 board on board privacy fence rail to create intimacy and break the